PrzemyslawSwiderski/sdk-import-plugin/README.md

 ### Import action

-In order to load the config file, developer has to choose **"Tools" -> "Reimport SDK"** action.
+In order to load the config file, developer has to either:
+* reimport/refresh Gradle project,
+* or manually choose **"Tools" -> "Reimport SDK"** action.

 After Intellij will load the SDK and index the files, code autocompletion should be enabled.